streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 ...
 ```

-Instead of having to deal with [Unicode currency symbols](https://www.unicode.org/charts/nameslist/n_20A0.html) in our Flink SQL queries, we can create a simple UDF to strip the currency symbol from the `unit_cost` field and add an equivalent [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) currency code to the end of the field instead e.g. "€192" will become "192 EUR".
+Because of that mistake, we currently have to deal with [Unicode currency symbols](https://www.unicode.org/charts/nameslist/n_20A0.html) in our Flink SQL queries, and are forced to make long and complex queries to convert the `unit_cost` field into a more usable format.

-We will basically be replacing a cumbersome to maintain query e.g.:

 ```sql
 // Think about how complex this query would become if the unit_cost field